 - General Business

 The BBA-JD equips its graduates with a diverse and versatile skillset in both business and law with a view to pursuing careers in a variety of sectors.
 It prepares them to adapt to the rapidly evolving environment in Hong Kong, Mainland China and the global market.
-The training in both programmes offers them wide-ranging job and advancement opportunities in diverse fields such as commerce and finance, regulatory services, global consulting, government, community service, law enforcement, the academia, public administration, education and the media.
+The training in both programmes offers students wide-ranging job and advancement opportunities in diverse fields such as commerce and finance, regulatory services, global consulting, government, community service, law enforcement, the academia, public administration, education and the media.

-Professor Lee further remarked, ‘Compared with their counterparts in the normal undergraduate class, the BBA-JD students have the opportunity to study with graduate law students.
+Prof. Roberts further remarked, ‘Compared with their counterparts in the normal undergraduate class, the BBA-JD students have the opportunity to study with graduate law students.
 The JD classes include students from a wide range of different backgrounds, which can enhance the discussion of legal issues, stimulate thoughts and build a network valuable to their future careers.’

 The BBA-JD students will pay the University’s undergraduate tuition fee for the first four years of study.
 The year(s) of study beyond the four-year undergraduate curriculum is offered on a self-financing basis.